Here is the key to roasted vegetables made easy!

 - 4 Minutes Read

-Yes, roasting vegetables can transform this food group into yumminess that you and the whole family will be fighting for at the table.
-When I get together with my niece, Angie from Seattle, we often talk food.
-Along with being an avid cook, she is director of food service with the Myers Group, managing delis and bakeries in the retail grocery industry around the country.
-Angie shared with me that one year, she made a resolution to eat more veggies and to try a new veggie every week.
-She discovered how easy and delicious roasting vegetables was, and that all of a sudden, her kids were magically eating cauliflower, mushrooms and yes, even Brussel's sprouts.
+Roasting vegetables can easily transform this food group into yumminess that you and the whole family will be fighting for at the table.
+We interviewed Angie Miller from Seattle, an avid cook and director of food service with the Myers Group.
+Angie shared that one year, she made a resolution to eat more veggies and to try a new veggie every week.
+She discovered how easy and delicious roasting vegetables was, and that all of a sudden, her kids were magically eating cauliflower, mushrooms and yes, even Brussel’s sprouts.

 Brussel’s sprouts -Wash and dry.
 Cut in half, toss with oil, salt/pepper and maybe add minced garlic for extra flavor.
 Roast for 20-25 minutes for charred leaves, 15-20 if you don’t like charred.
 Drizzle a little balsamic vinegar over them after roasting for added flavor.